Homely/Homely.AspNetCore.Mvc.Helpers/README.md

 public void Configure(IApplicationBuilder app, IHostingEnvironment env) {
-    // NOTE: order is important here...
-    app.UseAllResponsesAsJson(includeStackTrace: env.IsDevelopment())
+    app.UseJsonExceptionPages(includeStackTrace: env.IsDevelopment())
        .UseStaticFiles() // etc.
        .UseMvc();
 }
 ```

 3. Settings a CORS policy.

  Why?
 If there's an AJAX request which errors, we need to make sure the client which executes the AJAX request can correctly accept the error response.
 CORS are required when doing AJAX requests.

 ```
 public void ConfigureServices(IServiceCollection services)